thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - For the "Group Managed Service Accounts" part, thanks to Sean Metcalf <https://adsecurity.org/?p=4367>
 - For the "AdminSDHolder" part, thanks to harmj0y <http://www.harmj0y.net/blog/redteaming/abusing-active-directory-permissions-with-powerview/>
 - For the "Credential Manager" part, thanks to Raj Chandel <https://www.hackingarticles.in/credential-dumping-windows-credential-manager/>
-- For the "DLL Proxying" part, thank to <https://itm4n.github.io/dll-proxying/>
+- For the "DLL Proxying" part, thanks to itm4n <https://itm4n.github.io/dll-proxying/>
+- For the "Task Scheduler" part, thanks to itm4n <https://itm4n.github.io/localservice-privileges/>
+- For the "Windows Subsystem for Linux" part, thanks to <https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Windows%20-%20Privilege%20Escalation.md#eop---windows-subsystem-for-linux-wsl>

 #### Source Todo